AmandeepTomar/DSAlgoProblems/src/systemdesign/designatm/ATM-SystemDesign-ReadMe.md

 ## Flow

-- As user come with card and goest to an ATM ,
+- As user come with card and goes to an ATM ,
 - he insert the card in the ATM
     - Once the card ATM inserted , it will authenticate the PIN.
     - After successfull Authentication provide some options to perform operation